 Understanding this difference helps explain why consumers choose different purchasing methods depending on their needs, financial situation, and preferences.

-The Structure of a Lease-to-Own Transaction #
+The Structure of a Rent-to-Own Transaction #

 In a rent-to-own transaction, a customer rents a product with the option to obtain ownership through continued payments.

-The agreement allows the customer to take the item home immediately and make periodic rental payments over time.
+The agreement allows the customer to take the item home immediately and make periodic renewal payments over time.
 If the customer continues the agreement through the full term or exercises an Early Purchase Option, ownership transfers to the customer.

 Because the transaction is structured as a lease rather than a loan, the customer is not borrowing money to purchase the product.